Biden’s Selma visit puts spotlight back on voting rights

 President Lyndon B. Johnson introduced the Voting Rights Act of 1965 eight days after Bloody Sunday, calling Selma one those rare moments in American history where “history and fate meet at a single time.”
 On March 21, King began a third march, under federal protection, that grew by thousands by the time they arrived at the state capital.
 Five months later, Johnson signed the Voting Rights Act into law.

-As a 2020 White House candidate, Biden vowed to pursue sweeping legislation to bolster protection of voting rights, .
+As a 2020 White House candidate, Biden promised to pursue sweeping legislation to bolster protection of voting rights, .

 Biden unveiled his legislation in 2021 — naming it the John Lewis Voting Rights Advancement Act.
 It included provisions to restrict partisan gerrymandering of congressional districts, strike down hurdles to voting and bring transparency to a murky campaign finance system that allows wealthy donors to bankroll political causes anonymously.